Who we are

 Our mission: to provide optimum protection and prevention for our residents, businesses, and visitors.
 We are continually adapting to uphold the quality of life and public safety in our community.

-Our values: to remain a progressive and innovative service that ensures a safe community through access to, and delivery of comprehensive public safety services.
+Our vision: to remain a progressive and innovative service that ensures a safe community through access to, and delivery of comprehensive public safety services.

 Values: accountability, integrity, respect, professionalism, caring and teamwork.